National Incontinence

 Overview

-Devices that help
+Kegel devices that help

-Several types of aids are available to help you learn to control and strengthen the pelvic floor muscles.
+Several types of aids are available to help you learn to control and strengthen the pelvic floor muscles:

 • Another effective pelvic floor strengthening device is the Kegelmaster, a progressive resistance vaginal exerciser.
 This device is best used in the reclining position.
 The plastic device is inserted into the vagina and springs are adjusted according to the amount of resistance that the user develops.
 As the pelvic floor muscles strengthen, the unit opens and closes more fully and the springs can be adjusted to provide more resistance.
 Three sets of thirty movements are recommended.